 Meet Dr. Joyce C. Chen

-Dr. Joyce C. Chen is a board certified plastic surgeon, who after completing over a decade of surgical training, has dedicated her life to helping people feel better about themselves through plastic surgery.
+Dr. Joyce C. Chen is a board certified, double fellowship-trained, female plastic surgeon, who after completing over a decade of surgical training after medical school, has dedicated her life to helping people feel better about themselves through plastic surgery.
 She genuinely believes that “outward transformation can help augment one’s inner confidence towards living a happier, healthier, and more beautiful life”.

 Dr. Chen combines her creative artistry, depth of knowledge, and breadth of experience towards helping her patients reach their aesthetic goals.
 She is both compassionate and passionate about providing excellence in both patient care and surgical treatment.
 Her surgical training, leadership ability, research acuity, and exceptional dedication to her patients are some traits that set her apart.
 In addition, a customized surgical plan is created for each of her patients, incorporating their needs, unique anatomy, and desired aesthetic goals.